Challenge your fears

-Rated as one of the toughest Ocean Swims in the world, the Nelson Mandela Bay Bell Buoy Challenge takes place in the Indian Ocean waters of Algoa Bay - a potential World Heritage Site given that it's rich in both terrestrial and marine biodiversity.
+Rated as one of the toughest Ocean Swims in the world, the Nelson Mandela Bay Bell Buoy Challenge, presented by Jendamark, takes place in the Indian Ocean waters of Algoa Bay - a potential World Heritage Site given that it's rich in both terrestrial and marine biodiversity.
 This ‘biodiversity hotspot’ is one of the unique dive sites in the world and is listed in the top four richest areas in the world in terms of biodiversity.

 CAN YOU conquer your fears of the deep ocean and swim the Bell Buoy Challenge?

 The epic Indian Ocean swim

-This crossing (approximately 8km), first achieved by Eastern Cape solo swimmer Kyle Main when he did a solo double crossing during the 2009 MTN Nelson Mandela Bay Splash Festival, has attracted some of the world greatest open water swimmers.
+The crossing from Hobie Beach was first achieved by Eastern Cape solo swimmer Kyle Main when he did a solo double crossing during the 2009 MTN Nelson Mandela Bay Splash Festival.
+Since then the crossing has attracted some of the world greatest open water swimmers.
 Amongst these, past champions include Petar Stoychev (Bulgarian Olympic swimmer), Melissa Gorman (Australian Olympic swimmer and 2009 5km World Champion), Rok Kerin (Slovenian Champion) and SA Olympic swimmer Troy Prinsloo.
 In 2014, safety of the event is greatly improved, with the start/finish at Pollok Beach in this challenging 5km ocean swim.

 Where possible, the event will be run in accordance with FINA open water guidelines.
 We will once again have separate categories for swimmers with wetsuits and without.
 In 2014 all prize money is for the non-wetsuit category.